Frank Sinatra

 In 1971, Sinatra ended his musical career

-After this, Sinatra released several more solo albums, and in 1979, he performed a new arrangement of the famous song "New York, New York," which from then on became the Christmas anthem of New York and plays in Times Square at midnight every New Year's Eve.
+After this, Sinatra released several more solo albums, and in 1979, he performed a new arrangement of "New York, New York," which became the city's unofficial anthem and still plays in Times Square at midnight every New Year's Eve.

 Frank Sinatra – New York, New York (Live At Tokyo, 1985)